deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 **What happens next?**

 Ambassador Knight has not yet made it clear what the GRA’s agenda for the Security Council will be.
-For now, he has committed humanity to the political faction broadly known as *‘Reformers,’* which also includes the Gaoian Ambassador Champion Sheeyo of Clan Goldpaw, Cori Directorate Ambassador Veril, and Ambassador Scrythcra of the Rauwrhyr Combined Nations.
+For now, he has committed humanity to the political faction broadly known as *‘Reformers,’* which also includes the Gaoian Ambassador Champion Sheeyo of Clan Goldpaw, Corti Directorate Ambassador Veril, and Ambassador Scrythcra of the Rauwrhyr Combined Nations.

 Kirk’s presence at his side is a source of endless speculation for extraterrestrial political commentators, but a Domain public poll suggested that he has lost none of his popularity and many Domain citizens are interested to see what influence he will have.